 Each residence hall room is equipped with a wired telephone receptacle.
-If you desires a land-line phone in your room, you must provide your own, touch-tone telephone.
+If you desire a land-line phone in your room, you must provide your own, touch-tone telephone.
 Answering machines are not needed since voice mail is provided.
-A basic outline of phone system operation can be found here.
+A basic outline of residence hall phone system operation can be found here.
 Unlimited on-campus, local, and toll-free calling is provided free of charge.

 Voice mail functions as an answering service and is provided to all faculty, staff and students.